 The restaurant serves breakfast, lunch, and dinner daily.
 Breakfast is served alongside a Vittoria Coffee espresso bar.
 For lunch, expect unique light bites, and dinner features shareable dishes.
 They also have a kids’ menu.

 Al fresco dining is available on a lovely sidewalk patio.
-You’ll find curated ceramics, housewares, pantry items, and jewelry in the restaurant’s retail space.
+To top it off, the restaurant has a retail space where you’ll find curated ceramics, housewares, pantry items, and jewelry in the restaurant’s retail space.